 Click Here For A full description of how ACRPC Interacts With State and Local Emergency Planning

 ACRPC supports emergency planning initiatives throughout the region for the Preparedness, Response, Recovery, and Mitigation phases of emergency management.
-Staff provides support for the Addison County Emergency Planning Committee (LEPC #8) and works with communities individually as well.
+Staff provides support for the Addison County Regional Emergency Management Committee (REMC) and works with communities individually as well.

 ACRPC supports the Response phase of emergency management by serving as a central information collection point in the region for Vermont Emergency Management (VEM) if needed.
 Using our local contacts, we can reach out to communities who have been hit and help VEM gather critical information.
 Staff also assists statewide response by serving at the state emergency operations center (SEOC) during times of disaster.